jimokonma/GPA-Tracker/README.md

 # GPA tracker with MERN Stack

 # Description
-This application helps students calculate and track their GPA
+This application is used to calculate and track GPA

 # Usage
 - Select max GPA